| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 We will wake up very early in the morning and drive to the airport for the Lukla flight.
 Within half an hour of flight, we will land on Lukla, the gateway of Everest.
 The glimpse of white Himalaya surrounded by clouds, green mountains, and deep, flowing rivers increases the excitement of the Everest view Trek.
 After having breakfast in Lukla, we will start the trekking towards Phakding.

 The trekking route to Phakding is a short route also known as the warmup trek route.
 It takes a maximum of four hours to reach Phakding from Lukla.
-The small Sherpa villages, forest trials, suspension bridges, and farmlands make the trekking full of excitement.
+The small Sherpa villages, forest trail, suspension bridges, and farmlands make the trekking full of excitement.

 Our walk begins after having breakfast in Pakhding.
-At the beginning, we will follow the trial on the bank of Dudh Koshi, sometimes making the river on our left and sometimes on our right side.
+At the beginning, we will follow the trail on the bank of Dudh Koshi, sometimes making the river on our left and sometimes on our right side.
 After crossing three suspension bridges in Dudh Koshi, we will reach another beautiful village, Manjo.

 After 45 minutes of walking on the bank of Dudh Koshi, we will cross the famous suspension bridge situated at the highest altitude, the Hillary suspension bridge.
 Following the ascending pine trail and stone paved path, passing the checkpoint, we will reach Namche after around six hours of walking from Pakhding.

 We will start today’s journey earlier than previous days so that we can have a clear view of the mountain before it hides inside the cloud.
-The trail is plain more and slopy less, we can walk being in our comfort zone today.
+The trail is plain more and slopy less; we can walk being in our comfort zone today.
 Passing Kaynjuma village, Sannasa, and Phungi Thanga, we will reach Tengboche.

 Tengboche is a village named after the oldest and most powerful monastery, Tengboche.
-We will visit the monastery and check into a tea house in village Tengboche, the last stop of the Everest View Trek.
+We will visit the monastery and check into a tea house in the village of Tengboche, the last stop of the Everest View Trek.
 Our mission of viewing the world’s highest mountain, Mount Everest (8848 m), will be fulfilled until we reach Tengboche.

 After breakfast in Manjo village, we will start our journey towards Lukla.
 The walk-on bank of Didhkoshi passing Pakhding village and leaving the great Himalayas behind us, we will finally reach Lukla, the end point of our trek.